-To collect perspectives on how computational tools may affect human creativity, we conducted semi-structured interviews with people working in creative fields such as graphic and computational design.
-The questions aimed to cover the creative background of the interviewees, understand which tools they use and for what purpose, and finally, collect their thoughts on CC tools.
-After coding and classifying the answers into themes, a further analysis was conducted for summing up the insights.
+To collect perspectives on how computational tools may affect human creativity, a set of semi-structured interviews were conducted with people working on creative fields such as graphic and computational design.
+The questions aimed to cover the creative background of the respondents, understand what and how the tools were used and, finally, collect their thoughts on CC tools.
+After coding and classifying answers' content into themes, further analysis led to sum up the insights along key research sub-questions.